 With so much talk about ‘the new nature writing’, I wanted to refresh my acquaintance with nature writing from the 20th century and earlier.
 I opened five books from my shelves at random pages, and with each of them found something satisfying first time – so satisfying that I’d like to share the excerpts with you.
-Some are not so new – Richard Mabey is often regarded as the father of the new nature writers (Oliver Rackham was born in the previous generation, and was an academic botanist as well as a writer, so seems to me to predate the new wave.)
-In the case of Gilbert White, I chose a page at random from the ebook online.
+Some are not so old – Richard Mabey is often regarded as the father of the new nature writers (Oliver Rackham was born in the previous generation, and was an academic botanist as well as a writer, so seems to me to predate the new wave.)
+In the case of Gilbert White, I chose a page at random from the e-book online.

 Many of them have a matter-of-fact quality.
 The terseness of Dorothy’s journal entries militates against flowery writing, and helps to ground the observations in ordinary life.
 Some of them give a historical context.
 Lay-technical writing in Mabey and Rackham has a certain robustness.
 In general, I guess they focus less on the author than more recent ‘nature writing’.
 Click a name below to see each excerpt.